 - Top-rated carriers

-While these websites and financial salespeople tout on about the glory of annuities, what they often won’t tell you is that there can be some pitfalls to look out for.
+While these websites and financial salespeople tout on about the glory of annuities and other positive product details, what they often won’t tell you is that there can be some pitfalls to look out for.

 Just to be clear here, we are fans of annuities (when used properly and in the precise amounts) – but we also believe that consumers need to hear not just the good, but also the bad and the ugly, in order to make a well-informed decision.
 This is particularly important as the purchase of an annuity could very well require most or all of your hard-earned retirement savings.